This course is closed to international applicants for 2022 entry.

 This module (together with PRS) is designed to establish the transferable skill of forging close theory-practice links and developing the core competencies of assessment, formulation, communication in a professional applied setting.
 By observing clinical assessment, formulation, intervention and evaluation you will develop an understanding of the breadth of work in clinical psychology and the structure of the services in which it is delivered.
 Before proceeding to individual client interventions, you'll develop competencies in basic clinical psychology assessment and formulation strategies, mainly from a CBT perspective through practice, feedback and supervision.

-In addition, you'll develop competencies in relation to people who present more complex clinical problems and circumstances where greater consideration has to be given to intervening with couples, families, groups and indirectly through others. you will be encouraged to contemplate client groups, service settings and EBP approaches alternative to CBT that interest them, for which the taught ISO module provides the theoretical foundations.
-Additionally you will have opportunities for working in the NHS and in other complex organisations, such as schools, social services, residential care and institutions to develop proficient knowledge of specialised interventions for targeted client groups.
+In addition, you'll develop competencies in relation to people who present more complex clinical problems and circumstances where greater consideration has to be given to intervening with couples, families, groups and indirectly through others.
+You'll be encouraged to contemplate client groups, service settings and EBP alternatives to CBT that interest you, for which the taught ISO module provides the theoretical foundations.
+Additionally, you'll have opportunities for working in the NHS and in other complex organisations, such as schools, social services, residential care and institutions to develop proficient knowledge of specialised interventions for targeted client groups.

 Note: This module contains two Practice Learning Placements, which count separately for calculating the maximum number of permitted resubmissions.